 - Black Peppercorns (whole!)

-Though there are variations of the basic formula (my version for example, includes a teensy bit of ground ginger and brown sugar), these five ingredients are the foundation of Filipino adobo cooking.
-The recipe below is a guide for how I do things at home, feel free to play around with the ingredient ratios to tailor to your own tastes!
+It should be noted that there are variations of the basic formula (my version for example, includes a teensy bit of ground ginger and brown sugar).
+These five ingredients are the foundation of Filipino adobo cooking.

 What does adobo actually mean?